Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 After all the posts have been placed to frame the interior, you move on to insulating the sea container.
 Unlike framing where it is not mandatory to frame the interior of a shipping container, with insulation, it is of utmost importance for a shipping container home to be properly insulated.
 This is because you need to be able to control the temperatures in the home in extreme cold or heat.

 - Thermal insulation

-The most common is fiberglass insulation.
-Reason being they are of top quality and have a thickness of about three and a half inches.
+The most common is fiberglass insulation, the reason being that they are of top quality and have a thickness of about 3-1/2 inches.
 They also have an insulation value of R-13 which is good.
-The fiberglass reinforced panels can overlay the structure to allow it to be water resistant.
+The fiberglass reinforced panels can overlay the structure to allow it to be water-resistant.